Codesai/practice_program_ts_audiense/09-crazy-portfolio/README.md

 # Project

-Your task is to refactor the code to remove the temporary field code smell in the `selectedDrink` field of the `OrderProcessing` class.
+Your task is to cover with tests and then refactor the computation of the value of our assets portfolio.